-Archive CSS - For some time since we moved away from older scripts, you couldn\'t change the style on older archived threads.
+- Archive CSS - For some time since we moved away from older scripts, you couldn\'t change the style on older archived threads.
 Been fixed and some links and other things have been fixed as well.

-Coins and their flipping - Trying to break a tie or stuck between two options on a vote?
+- Coins and their flipping - Trying to break a tie or stuck between two options on a vote?
 Use [coinflip] to give you a random result in your post.

 - Expand all images - was broken for a while until I was told about it a few weeks ago

 - Mobile Madness - A rather large overhaul for mobile users.
 Shuold be cleaner, easier to use and more consistent across browsers and devices

-Post previewing - Ever felt like seeing what your post would look like before posting it?
+- Post previewing - Ever felt like seeing what your post would look like before posting it?
 Now you can!
 Has clever little touches like clicking on the message too long link to see the rest of the post

-Watched Threads - An old feature that\'s come back from retirement better than ever.
+- Watched Threads - An old feature that\'s come back from retirement better than ever.
 Keeps track of stories across boards and even tells you when there\'s been an update.

-Etc - There\'s plenty of other minor fixes to the user-facing portions of the site as well as backend optimizations, cleanups and improvements.
+- Etc - There\'s plenty of other minor fixes to the user-facing portions of the site as well as backend optimizations, cleanups and improvements.

 Now, I\'m sure that there\'s a lot that still needs to be tweaked and there are a few quirks and known issues to the above.
 The mobile changes, in particular, I know will likely require some more fiddling to get just right.
 I appreciate detailed bug reports and feedback.
 There\'s plenty to discover here and lots of details I omitted but I hope you\'ll enjoy finding them.

 if you\'re not already doing so.
 We\'re good when it comes to funding the monthly running of the site, so don\'t worry about that.
 Nontheless, yours truly is alone when it comes to running things and programming in particular is often very manhour-intensive (besides typing in code there\'s research, testing, fixing bugs and having to deal around with old code one way or the other).
 I do what I do for THP because I love this place and won\'t stop but extra donations definitely help in increasing the amount of time I can dedicate to site stuff.
 It offets other opportunity costs in my life.
 And it\'s not like this work can be reliably outsourced either — non-hobbyists charge a pretty penny for any amount of coding and design work.